hfg-gmuend/openmoji/CODE_OF_CONDUCT.md

 - Any kind of historical or official "military insignia" e.g. Swastika, German Army (Deutsches Heer), Royal Air Force, US Navy
 - Flags of countries not recognized by the UN e.g. Taiwan
 - Historic flags of states e.g. East Germany (Deutsche Demokratische Republik), Yugoslavia, Confederate States of America
-- Religious images that are not in the Unicode standard or violate one of the above e.g. the Swastika is a religious symbol in Unicode but it violates the military insignia rules
+- Religious images that are not in the Unicode standard or violate one of the above e.g. the Swastika is a religious symbol in Unicode but it violates the military insignia rule
 - Any sexual or erotic imagery.
-Whille our “activity” emojis are depicted in their poses without clothes, the implication is not erotic.
+While our “activity” emojis are depicted in their poses without clothes, the implication is not erotic.

 ### 🤔 With Discussion

-- Well known non controversial fictional iconography e.g. [Star Trek’s United Federation of Planets](https://openmoji.org/library/#search=star trek&emoji=1F3F3-FE0F-200D-1F7E6-200D-1F30C)
+- Well known non controversial fictional iconography e.g. [Star Trek’s United Federation of Planets](https://openmoji.org/library/#search=star%20trek&emoji=1F3F3-FE0F-200D-1F7E6-200D-1F30C)
 - Symbols of movements or traditions e.g. [Remembrance Poppy](https://openmoji.org/library/#search=poppy&emoji=E002)